1. pl

 • G-code and M-code,

-• using CAM software,
+• CAM software operation,

-• optimizing tool paths.
+• tool path optimization.

-The most common errors in CNC programming
+The most common mistakes in CNC programming

 • Lack of coordinate system definition (e.g., G54).